As Benjamin Franklin put it, “Money makes money. And the money that makes money, makes money.”

 Just like investment returns, your investment fees also compound over time.
 But instead of helping you build wealth quicker, fees have the opposite effect — they eat away at your hard-earned savings.

-Though it is almost impossible to escape investment fees altogether, there are investments with lower fees so that their impact on your investments is minimised.
+Though it is almost impossible to escape investment fees altogether, there are investments with lower fees so that the impact on your returns is minimised and you keep much more of your returns.

-The traditional fund manager has a ~2% annual management fee while the digital fund advisor charges a ~0.5% management fee.
-If both investment vehicles yielded a 5% annual return before fees, a $100,000 investment would lose more money to fees — around $134,555 — with the traditional fund manager compared to the digital fund advisor after 30 years.
+The traditional fund manager has a ~2% annual management fee while the digital fund adviser charges a ~0.5% management fee.
+If both investment vehicles yielded a 5% annual return before fees, a $100,000 investment would lose more money to fees — around $134,555 — with the traditional fund manager compared to the digital fund adviser after 30 years.

 What it really means to make your money work harder for you